danispinxo/battleship-stretch/README.md

 ## Known Bugs

 ### Hit/Miss Messages
+At this time, the only "Hit" and "Miss" messages are in the console.
+As I continue to work on this project, I will move these messages into the browser as both alerts and part of a game log.

 ### No Actual Sinking of Ships
+At this time, the app does not differentiate occupied squares.
+So, there's no way of knowing which ships have been sunk.
+As I continue to work on this project, I will make this differentiation possible on the back-end, if perhaps not on the front-end until official sinking.

 ### No Actual Winning the Game
+At this time, the game just kind of ends.
+It will need a "Win" or "Lose" notification and the ability to reset the game in future development.

 ### No Log of Turns Except the Console
+While the console does indeed log the player's turns and the opponent turns (as well as the remaining player squares), there will eventually be a log of the turns in the browser.

+### Random Computer = Bad Player
+Once again, this computer opponent is completely random and needs to be developed in order to make more intelligent decisions with its guesses.

+## Future Development

+### Design & SASS
+I would like to spend a bit more time on design and implement SASS here.
+But, I am quite happy with the overall girly look and feel of the game so far.

+### Leaderboard Function
+I would like to develop a leaderboard function where after a game, the player would be prompted to input their name.
+This would involve calculating a score based on the number of turns taken to beat the computer.

 ## Thank Yous